 - Water Treatment: We simply cannot live without water.
 The more energy you consume, the more water your body will need.
 Having a means to purify water in a survival situation will help keep you hydrated, your brain functioning properly and your focus on survival.
 In addition, if you sustain an injury, water can be poured over the wound for cleaning.
 I recommend investing in a LifeStraw Go Water bottle of Katadyn Hiker Pro water filter.

 - Compass and Map: Knowing which direction you are headed and where you need to be are essential.
-Keep maps of your surrounding area at home (in case you have to evacuate by foot), in your car and in your survival bags.
+Keep maps of your surrounding area in your preparedness manuals, in your car and in your survival bags.

 - Fire Starter, flint bars, matches or lighter: Having a way to produce fire can help you cook food and keep warm and prevent hypothermia.

 - First Aid Kit: You do not want to be caught in a survival situation without a first aid kit.
 This kit assists in injury treatment and helps prevent infections from perpetuating.

 - Mirror: Used for signaling, checking face for wounds, looking at your back for wounds/ticks, and can be used to start fire.

 - Rope or Paracord: This can be used for making snares or assisting in making other traps lashing branches together to build a shelter, assisting in first aid (splints, tourniquets, slings), or to make survival tools such as spears.